luandretta/network/README.md

 ### Agile

 The Agile Tool was used to help to organize and prioritize the tasks using Project Boards on GitHub.

+In the first instance a spreadsheet was created to help gather details by theme to later define the epics.
+Themes: Account Management, Profile, Post Pool, Navigation and Admin.

 A Template for issues was created to speed up the process of adding User Stories to this project.

-In the repositorie, head over to the settings, then Set Up Templates on the Features.
+* In the repositorie, head over to the settings, then Set Up Templates on the Features.
 The Issue Template helps to add enough information to the card, so the Developer knoks what are the MVP Points to address.

 ![Issues template](documentation/images/set-up-template.png)

 ![Issues template](documentation/images/user-story-template.png)

-A Sheet was created to help gathering details to place in each card.

 The MoSCow priorization and customized labels to user stories were used to priorize and implement the features.